UmayerK/steam-analysis/README.md

 ## Notes

+- The app uses Steam's public APIs exclusively - no API key required
-- Steam API has rate limits - the app caches data where possible
+- Steam API has rate limits - the app handles errors gracefully
 - Some Steam games may not have reviews available
-- Sentiment analysis is performed server-side to keep the API key secure
+- Sentiment analysis is performed server-side for better performance
-- The app uses Steam's public APIs which don't require authentication for most features
+- Workshop features are not available as they require authentication

 ## License